Arya-Kishan/GSAP-POKEMON/README.md

 # About Pokemon 🕵️

-Pokemon app is a web application where a user can get to know diffrent types of pokemon with details  [here](https://arya-gsap-pokemon.netlify.app/)) .
+Pokemon app is a web application where a user can get to know different types of pokemon with details  [here](https://arya-gsap-pokemon.netlify.app/).
-Basically I amde this project to practice my `GSAP` skills used in making animated website with pokedox api.
+Basically I made this project to practice my `GSAP` skills used in making animated website with pokedox api.

 # Features 🤖